CarolPachar/Statistical-Process-Modeling-Trend-Analysis-of-CO2-concentration-/README.md

 # Statistical-Process-Modeling-Trend-Analysis-of-CO2-concentration-
 A time-series analysis of atmospheric CO2 trends using 60+ years of high-resolution sensor data.
 The project implements a statistical pipeline featuring data cleaning (NaN handling), linear/quadratic regression modeling, and residual analysis to isolate seasonal cycles from long-term trajectories.
+For the code, refer to HW_10_3.pdf.
+The csv file contains the dataset used for this analysis.